 - Are there other partners you’re currently working with or have worked with for longer than one year?

-A solid white label SEO partner should have a long and distinguished track record in terms of performance and client retention whether it’s from working with clients directly or through other white label relationships with other agencies.
+A solid private label SEO partner should have a long and distinguished track record in terms of performance and client retention whether it’s from working with clients directly or through other white label relationships with other agencies.

 Please note that whatever performance reports an agency provides you will be the creme de la creme of their best work.
 After all, who in their right mind is going to share “meh” results with a potential reseller?